io7m-com/jregions/README.md

 ## jregions

-The `jregions` package provides simple and fast pre/postcondition and invariant checking functions.
+The `jregions` package provides a set of immutable area types specialized to most of the Java numeric types.
+The area types come with an extensive set of functions for aligning and moving areas.

 ## Features